mediakreativ/craft-blocksmith/README.md

 ## Note on the Roadmap

 This roadmap provides an overview of planned and completed features.
-Priorities may shift based on user feedback or new requirements.For suggestions or inquiries, feel free to open an [issue on GitHub](https://github.com/mediakreativ/craft-blocksmith/issues).
+Priorities may shift based on user feedback or new requirements.
+For suggestions or inquiries, feel free to open an [issue on GitHub](https://github.com/mediakreativ/craft-blocksmith/issues).